Route 3 Improvement, Culpeper CountyWidening to four lanes between Stevensburg and Lignum

 $23.59 million design-build contract; $43.5 million project estimate

 Lengths and Limits

-4.9 miles, from 4.1 miles east of Route 29 to 4 miles west of Orange/Culpeper County line
+5.1 miles, from 4.1 miles east of Route 29 to 4 miles west of Orange-Culpeper county line

-The 2010 update of Culpeper County’s Comprehensive Plan identifies as a county priority completion of the four-lane improvement to Route 3 along the existing alignment.
-It is also listed as a regional priority by the Rappahannock-Rapidan Regional Commission in the draft 2035 Rural Long-Range Transportation Plan.
+The 2010 update of Culpeper County’s Comprehensive Plan identified four-laning Route 3 along the existing alignment as a county priority.
+It was also listed as a regional priority by the Rappahannock-Rapidan Regional Commission in the draft 2035 Rural Long-Range Transportation Plan.

-Recent conversion of the project from state funding to federal funding required an environmental assessment under the National Environmental Policy Act (NEPA).
-That review established that the northern bypass alignment (Alternative B) would have significantly greater impact to the Brandy Station Battlefield Historic District and nearby historic resources.
+2010 - Conversion of the project from state funding to federal funding required an environmental assessment under the National Environmental Policy Act (NEPA).
+That review established that the northern bypass alignment (Alternative B) would have significantly greater impact to the area's historic resources, requiring more than double the amount of land from the Brandy Station Battlefield site than Alternative A (76.6 versus 36.2 acres).

 - A storm water management pond has been relocated so it no longer affects the historic Wicked Bottom spring.

 - Reduction of the speed limit through the Stevensburg area to 45 miles per hour.